QuickPay/ios-sdk/README.md

 })
 ```

 If this succeeds a `QPPayment` will be given to you in the success handler.
-The next step is to generate a payment URL that you will need in order to display the web based payment window.
+The next step is to generate a payment URL that you will need in order to display the web-based payment window.
 The needed parameters for this request are wrapped in `QPCreatePaymentLinkParameters` and is needed in the constructor of a `QPCreatePaymentLinkRequest`.
 The parameters needs a payment id and the amount it needs to authorize.
 Send the request and wait for the response.

 ```swift
 let linkParams = QPCreatePaymentLinkParameters(id: payment.id, amount: 100)